DecisionToolkit/dsntk-docs/pages/guide/overview.md

 # Overview

-&#8203;<DsntkName/> is a tool designed to build, test and evaluate decision models, constructed basing on the [Decision Model and Notation](https://www.omg.org/dmn) (DMN™) specification, which is an industry standard governed by the [Object Management Group](https://www.omg.org) (OMG®).
+&#8203;<DsntkName/> is a set of tools designed to build, test and evaluate decision models, constructed basing on the [Decision Model and Notation](https://www.omg.org/dmn) ([DMN](https://www.omg.org/dmn)™) specification, which is an industry standard governed by the [Object Management Group](https://www.omg.org) (OMG®).

-&#8203;<DsntkName/> aims to be performant, reliable, and fully compliant with the [DMN](https://www.omg.org/dmn)™ specification, ensuring accurate evaluation of decision models.
+&#8203;<DsntkName/> aims to be performant, reliable, and fully compliant with the DMN™ specification, ensuring accurate evaluation of decision models.
 All tools are implemented in [Rust](https://www.rust-lang.org/), a programming language known for its security, efficiency and reliability.

-&#8203;<DsntkName/> offers a range of features, including [DMN](https://www.omg.org/dmn)™ models evaluation, decision tables evaluation, and FEEL expressions evaluation.
-It also includes functionality for parsing, validating, and recognizing [DMN](https://www.omg.org/dmn)™ models, decision tables, and FEEL expressions.
-Users can test [DMN](https://www.omg.org/dmn)™ models, decision tables, and FEEL expressions, and export them to HTML.
+&#8203;<DsntkName/> offers a range of features, including DMN™ models evaluation, decision tables evaluation, and FEEL expressions evaluation.
+It also includes functionality for parsing, validating, and recognizing DMN™ models, decision tables, and FEEL expressions.
+Users can test DMN™ models, decision tables, and FEEL expressions, and export them to HTML.

 ## Features